 Many studies have shown that smelling peppermint, cinnamon or something with citrus, such as orange or lemon scents can perk up energy levels.
 Add a dab of scented oil onto the inside of your wrist as you do your breathing reps!

-If you have any more questions then please free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.
+Remember if you have any more questions about drinking water then please free to email me at email@example.com or visit my Facebook Page at My Crohn's Doctor.

 Yours in Health and Wellness